-However, in the last few years tuition inflation rates have been climbing to 6-7% per year.
 If you are a parent of a young child, or even if you are thinking about starting a family, saving for college should be part of the plan.

 It is never too early to start saving and there are a number of questions parents wrestle with as they embark on the complex journey into college savings: